 Congratulations on your acceptance to the Vanderbilt Master of Public Health (MPH) Program!

-Please review the information below and check back for updates throughout the spring.
+Please review the information below and check back for updates throughout the spring and summer.

 - Global Health: Marie Martin or Elizabeth Rose

 The Vanderbilt MPH Program is committed to supporting the health and safety of our students, faculty, and the broader Vanderbilt and Nashville communities.
 We are fortunate that the small size of the program gives us the flexibility to adapt and continue to provide high quality, individualized training in public health, while following the protocols in the Vanderbilt Return to Campus Plan.

 Assistantships are paid, part-time positions on campus that allow MPH students to build relevant experience and marketable skills while completing their degree.
 Students work with faculty members on public health programs or research and earn an hourly wage.
 The positions are open to MPH students from all tracks, and most do not require any prior experience.
 Assistantships could potentially lead to a practicum or culminating experience, or even a full-time job offer after graduation.